Manage accessory access to Apple devices

 Managing which host computers an iPhone and iPad can pair with is important for security and user convenience.
-For example, the ability to securely plug into self-service stations for updating software or sharing a Mac computer’s internet connection requires a trust relationship between the iPhone or iPad and the host computer.
+For example, the ability to securely plug in to self-service stations for updating software or sharing a Mac computer’s internet connection requires a trust relationship between the iPhone or iPad and the host computer.

 The user is then asked to enter their passcode to confirm this decision.
 Any further connections with the same host computer are automatically trusted going forward.
-Users can clear pairing trust relationships by going to Settings > General > Reset > Reset Location & Privacy, or by erasing their device.
+Users can clear pairing trust relationships by going to Settings > General > Reset > Reset Location & Privacy or by erasing their device.
 Additionally, these trust records are removed if they’re unused for 30 days.

 MDM management of host pairing

 An administrator can manage supervised Apple devices’ ability to manually trust host computers with the restriction Allow pairing with non-Apple Configurator hosts.
-By disabling the host pairing ability (and distributing the correct supervision identities to their devices), the administrator ensures that only trusted computers holding a valid supervision host certificate are allowed to access the iPhone and iPad devices in question over USB (or, if an iPad model supports it, Thunderbolt).
+By disabling the host pairing ability (and distributing the correct supervision identities to their devices), the administrator ensures that only trusted computers holding a valid supervision host certificate be allowed to access iPhone and iPad devices in question over USB (or, if an iPad model supports it, Thunderbolt).
 If no supervision host certificate has been configured on the host computer, all pairing is disabled.

 Securing unpaired restore workflows

 In iOS 14.5 and iPadOS 14.5, or later, an unpaired host computer can’t restart a device into recoveryOS (also known as Recovery Mode) and restore it without local physical interaction.
-Before this change, an unauthorised user could erase and restore a user’s device without directly interacting with the iPhone or iPad.
+Before this change, an unauthorized user could erase and restore a user’s device without directly interacting with the iPhone or iPad.
 All they needed was a USB (or if an iPad model supports it, Thunderbolt) connection (for example, offered as a charging facility) to the target device and a computer.

 Restricting external boot to recover an iPhone or iPad

 By default, iOS 14.5 and iPadOS 14.5 or later restrict this recovery capability to host computers that have been previously trusted.
-Administrators that want to opt out of this more secure behaviour can enable the restriction Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host.
+Administrators that want to opt out of this more secure behavior can enable the restriction Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host.